andreidanrusu/HashGrid-AI-Upscaler/README.md

-# NeRF-like reconstruction of 2D images
+# NeRF-like reconstruction Prototype of 2D images (Work in progress)

 A prototype I made to learn Instant-NGP pipelines.
 This consists of: